Meet The Pug

 Care

-Pugs are brachycephalic, which means they have very short airways, and can easily get out of breath.
-You don’t want to overexert Fido, as this can cause respiratory distress.
-However, you also shouldn’t let him become a complete couch potato: that can lead to obesity, which in itself can cause or contribute to a whole slew of health issues.
-You’ll also need to be careful with your pet’s eyes, as those bulging ‘bug eyes’ can be prone to injuries.
-Ask your vet for specific care tips.
+In the pug care guide, it’s noted that pugs are brachycephalic, which means they have very short airways and can easily get out of breath.
+Avoid overexerting Fido, as this can lead to respiratory distress.
+However, it’s also vital to prevent him from becoming a complete couch potato: obesity can lead to or exacerbate numerous health issues.
+Be mindful of your pet’s eyes as well; those bulging ‘bug eyes’ are susceptible to injuries.
+Consult your vet for tailored care advice.

 Temperament